 If you have any questions not listed in our ‘Frequently Asked Questions’ section, or need more information, please call Lisa Curtis on 07500 933831 or email firstname.lastname@example.org

 Be a part of our grand finale event on November 13 and cheer on our couples in the audience!
-Tickets are now on sale for just £10.
+Tickets will be available on the door for £10.

 Who can register?